Data Preparation

 Upload multiple files

 Upload multiple files up to 4GB each.
+The endpoint accepts an array of files as input.

 Note: File size limits differ between the API/SDK and UI, which supports file uploads up to 10 files/100mb each.